ibm-cloud-docs/vpc/vsi_is_troubleshooting.md

 Nested virtualization on virtual server instances is not a supported configuration.

-## How do I resolve a SSH key error?
+## How do I resolve an SSH key error?
 {: #troubleshooting-ssh-keys-errors}

 When you copy an SSH key from a terminal to add the key to your VPC, sometimes extra line breaks are introduced which cause a parsing error.
 To avoid this issue, first paste your SSH key into a text editor and remove any extra line breaks.
 Then, copy the SSH key from text editor and paste it into the VPC UI, CLI, or API.